-Today’s Program Management Office faces challenges at every angle.
-From new technologies and environmental factors to shifting business strategies and changing customer expectations, PMOs need to upgrade to keep up.
+Today’s program management office faces challenges at every angle.
+From new technologies and environmental factors to shifting business strategies and changing customer expectations, PMOs need to evolve to be more strategic, adaptable and value-focused.
 Learn a few tips for making the shift in this blog.

-Many of today’s companies face unclear business strategies, confusion over their overall objectives, and constrained support from senior executives.
+Many of today’s companies face unclear business strategies, confusion over their overall objectives, and a constrained workforce.
 What most companies do know, however, is they’ll need more project managers to help as they:

-- Take on more projects related to enhanced and emerging technologies, and
+- Take on more projects related to enhanced and emerging technologies.

 - Transition to operating models primarily focused on product-based work.

 But how do you ensure they’re effective?
-Your new PMO must have the agency to review changes, adapt as needed to provide value, and adopt new skillsets to help your organization execute its strategy.
-Here are just a few ways you can start:
+Your modern PMO must evolve to adapt to the changing dynamics of business and project management and adopt new skill sets to help your organization execute its strategy.
+Here are a few ways you can start:

-An EPMO can provide your organization with a point of view independent of the rest of the company on how to implement companywide changes.
-It can help ensure organizational alignment and that projects follow through with new processes and operations, and the EPMO can maintain and encourage collaboration across teams.
+Modern PMOs can provide your organization with the ability to track and measure the realization of business value and benefits, ensuring programs and projects contribute to your organization’s bottom line.
+It can help ensure organizational alignment, that projects follow through with new processes and operations, and maintain and encourage collaboration across teams.

-As you bring on the EPMO, there are two essential things to remember:
+As you emphasize on value delivery, there are two essential things to remember:

 3. Facilitate Collaboration and Cross-Team Accountability

-Lastly, as you upgrade your PMO, you need to identify which behaviors need to change not only in that team but also across the organization.
-Now that your program and project leaders are no longer delivering control and becoming more strategic, they need to model behaviors others must embrace as well.
+Lastly, as you modernize your PMO, you need to identify which behaviors need to change not only in that team but also across the organization.
+Now that your program and project leaders are no longer delivering process and control and becoming more strategic, they need to model behaviors others must embrace as well.
 Adopting a culture of agility can help.

 It’s time to create new relationships across the organization.
-Not only should your PMO help unite siloed delivery teams, but it should also have the ability to collaborate with other leaders.
+Not only should your PMO help foster collaboration among siloed delivery teams, but it should also collaborate with other leaders.
 The PMO should coordinate and protect projects as needed.

-Your company must be more iterative and agile than ever before, thanks to changing customer expectations, shifts in the market — and yes, the pandemic.
-Don’t leave your project, program and portfolio management projects out of your transformation.
+Your company must be more strategic, adaptable, and value-driven than ever before, thanks to changing customer expectations, shifts in the market — and new technologies.
+Don’t leave your PMO out of your transformation.

-Because after all, you can have the greatest strategy in the world.
+Instead, have them assess processes, methodologies and performance to enhance their efficiency and effectiveness.
+Because, after all, you can have the greatest strategy in the world.
 But if your company cannot deliver on it, it’s useless.
-Take steps to reinvent your PMO and watch your strategy become a reality.
+Take steps to modernize your PMO and watch your ability to navigate your strategy more effectively.